 Hiring transportation or limo services for your wedding will ensure that everyone gets to where they need to be safely and on time—yes, it's an added expense to factor into your wedding budget breakdown, but it's definitely worth it.
 You may choose to provide transportation for yourself, your partner, family members and wedding party, or you can also provide transportation for all of your guests.
 This is a nice gesture, particularly if you have a lot of out-of-towners who are unfamiliar with your wedding location.

+Don't forget these in your wedding budget percentages!
 The wedding rings are an ages-old symbol of marriage, and an important part of the wedding ceremony.
 Your and your future spouse’s wedding rings should fit your personality and style — and fortunately, there are lots to choose from!
-Browse wedding rings in our jewelry gallery.

-Favors and Gifts: 2 percent of total wedding budget
+Favors and Gifts: 2% of total wedding budget